PGA Tour strikes $3 billion deal with Fenway-led investment group. Players to get equity ownership

 He said a partnership with SSG — a group comprised of American owners and executives of pro sports franchises — will “enhance our organization’s ability to make the sport more rewarding for players, tournaments, fans and partners.”

+The PGA Tour Enterprises board would be comprised of seven players, the PGA Tour commissioner, four members of SSG and an independent director who's also on the tour board.

-The unique equity program in golf would give some 200 players access to initial grants.
-Starting next year, PGA Tour Enterprises would make recurring grants for future players.
+The unique equity program in golf would give some 200 players access $930,000 in initial grants.
+Starting next year, PGA Tour Enterprises would use $600,000 for recurring grants for future players.

 While specific details of the equity ownership program were not announced, the initial grants would be based on career accomplishments, recent achievements and PGA Tour status.
 The grants would vest over time.

-SSG is led by Fenway Sports Group and includes owners Marc Attanasio (Milwaukee Brewers); Arthur Blank (Atlanta Falcons); Steven Cohen (New York Mets); Wyc Grousbeck (Boston Celtics); Tom Werner and John Henry (Boston Red Sox); Marc Lasry (Milwaukee Bucks).
+SSG is led by Fenway Sports Group and includes owners Marc Attanasio (Milwaukee Brewers), Arthur Blank (Atlanta Falcons), Steven Cohen (New York Mets), Wyc Grousbeck (Boston Celtics), Tom Werner and John Henry (Boston Red Sox), and Marc Lasry (Milwaukee Bucks).
 Others in the group include Alec Scheiner, former Cleveland Browns president and co-founder of Otro Capital.

 “Our enthusiasm for this new venture stems from a very deep respect for this remarkable game and a firm belief in the expansive growth potential of the PGA Tour,” said Henry, the principal owner of Fenway Sports and manager of SSG.